hackclub/hackclub/workshops/backjack/README.md

  ```

- What does push back object does is that it add the element at the end of the list inside the vector.
+ What does push back object does, is that it add the element at the end of the list inside the vector.

 Tips: You want to learn more methods to add elements inside a vector [check it out here](https://www.codegrepper.com/code-examples/cpp/adding+element+in+vector+c%2B%2B).